agarzola/bustime/README.md

 Where `result` is an object with a `prd` property containing an array of predictions, and an `error` property containing an array of errors.
 It may contain both properties, particularly when multiple routes or stops are sent in the query.
 If only one prediction or error object is returned, it is a direct child of the `prd` or `error` property (i.e. not an array).

 Request object properties are:
 - `rt`: route number(s).
 Can be an Integer or String.
 May include multiple, comma-delimited route numbers as a string (e.g. `'33,34'`)
 - `stpid`: stop ID(s).
 Can be an Integer or String.
 May include multiple, comma-delimited route numbers as a string (e.g. `'897,899'`)

+Special object properties are:
-- `calculateETA`: Is a Boolean (default: false).
-When true, calculates the ETA of each prediction in milliseconds and includes it in the response.
+- `calculateETA`: Boolean, defaults to false.
+If true, calculates the ETA of each prediction in milliseconds and includes it in each prediction’s `eta` property.

 #### .serviceBulletins(reqObj, callback(err, result))
 ```javascript